-Domesticated pets and animals are not allowed on campus or in vehicles while on College property, other than service animals or authorized therapy animals.
+Domesticated pets and animals are not allowed on campus or in vehicles while on College property, other than service animals, authorized therapy animals or when authorized for educational purposes.
 For additional information visit www.cocc.edu/disability-services/ service-and-assistance-animal-policy.